tendant/chi-demo/README.md

 #### 🔄 Migration

 All existing code continues to work!
-See [app/README.md](app/README.md) for migration guide.
+The refactoring is 100% backward compatible.

 **Old code (still works):**
 ```go